blynkkk/blueprints/ESP32 Edgent for Cellular and WiFi/README.md

 ## 5. Test Dual Connectivity

 You can use the Terminal widget to send commands to the device.
+Here is what you can do:

 #### Check WiFi and Cellular status
 ```sh